stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-expose-app/expose-app.md

 # Expose your Application

-After successfully deploying your application on Red Hat OpenShift, you need to expose it to internal or external traffic so that users and other resources can access your application over the network.
-This tutorial will guide you through the process of exposing your application and making it accessible from outside the OpenShift cluster.
+Once you have successfully deployed your application on the SAAP (Stakater APP Agility Platform), the next step is to make it accessible to users and resources over the network.
+In this tutorial, you will learn how to expose your application and enable external traffic to reach it, whether for internal use within the cluster or external access from outside the cluster.
+By following these steps, you will ensure that your application is reachable and can serve its intended purpose.

 ## Objective